Fall Claims - Costs and Modification Effects

 Storage areas, whether inside or outdoors, need to be kept clean and orderly.
 Assign space to each contracting crew.

 Inspect the interior work to assure proper waste removal.
-Material such as sheet rock scrap accumulates in minutes causing trip hazards.
-Sweep up screws and nails quickly.
-Keep five-gallon buckets against walls rather than the middle of floors.
+Material such as sheet rock scrap accumulates quickly and causes trip hazards; sweep up screws and nails promptly.

 Need insurance for You, Your Family or Your Business?